AlaSQL/alasql/README.md

             new google.maps.Circle(opts);
     });
 ```
-Check [this example](http://alasql.org/demo/009geo) and [this example](http://jsfiddle.net/agershun/1o2xq1yh/2/) of integrations Alasql and Google Maps.
+Check [this example](http://alasql.org/demo/009geo) and [this example](http://jsfiddle.net/agershun/1o2xq1yh/2/) of integrations AlaSQL and Google Maps.

 ### ETL sample: CSV and IndexedDB database